 \subsection{General Caveats}

 This work is accurate to the early-stages of the dust torus formation in our system, and may change at "late-stages" after AGN feedback in the form of radiatively accelerated winds or SMBH outflows.
-The first FIF run accurately tracks the formation of the quasar within resolved radii, but did not include any AGN feedback prescriptions beyond treating the $\sim 10^{-4}$ pc inner boundary as a purely inflowing sink.
-Thus, this quasi-steady state dust torus could evolve its state after AGN radiation or feedback.
-A preliminary analysis using the first-order effect of radiative pressure from SKIRT suggests that there may be a polar radiatively-driven dusty outflow, which could drive a hole through the buried system and allowing optical/UV emission escape.
-Moreover, extensions of FIF down to ISCO \citep{Kaaz_2025, Hopkins_2025} show that there is a significant outflow from the SMBH that could plausibly reach and influence dust torus regions after $\sim 10^4-10^5$ years.
+The first FORGE'd in FIRE run accurately tracks the formation of the quasar within resolved radii, but did not include any AGN feedback prescriptions beyond treating the $\sim 10^{-4}$ pc inner boundary as a purely inflowing sink.
+Thus, this quasi-steady state dust torus could evolve its state after AGN radiation or feedback at later stages.
+A preliminary analysis using the first-order effect of radiative pressure from SKIRT suggests that including radiation feedback from the black hole may induce a polar radiatively-driven dusty outflow, which could drive a hole through the buried system and allowing optical/UV emission escape.
+Moreover, extensions of FORGE'd in FIRE down to ISCO \citep{Kaaz_2025, Hopkins_2025} show that there is a significant outflow from the SMBH that could plausibly reach and influence dust torus regions after $\sim 10^4-10^5$ years.
 While we speculate on the effect of such feedback in Section \ref{subsec:outflow_analysis}, a completely self-consistent inclusion of AGN feedback would require explicitly tracking the dynamics of the outflow and radiative feedback by progressively zooming-out until we reach the torus region.
 The challenge of such a simulation lies in accurately integrating the central wind/jet launching region, where the orbital time is on the order of seconds, to the very long dust torus region timescales.
 We plan on pursuing this in future work.